maxm/broadlink-ac/README.md

 ## Installation

+Add as a custom repository to HACS with type Integration.

-Copy the repository into a `custom_components/broadlink_ac` folder in your config folder.
+Or copy the repository into a `custom_components/broadlink_ac` folder in your config folder.

 ## Configuration